mui/mui-x/docs/data/introduction/support/support.md

 [Post a question about MUI X](https://stackoverflow.com/questions/tagged/mui) on Stack Overflow.

-## Professional support
+## Technical support

 :::info
-The professional support covers only MUI X components.
+The technical support covers only MUI X components.

-Support for MUI Core is provided by [the community](https://mui.com/material-ui/getting-started/support/).
 :::

 When purchasing a MUI X Pro or Premium license you get access to professional support until the end of your subscription.